TerribleDev/verdaccio-deploy-to-render/Readme.md

 * Fork this repo. **You must not use this repo to press the button** if you do any changes to this repo will sync to your infrastructure.
 * Press the button in your fork
+* You may want to build your own [config for Vedaccio](https://verdaccio.org/docs/configuration/#default-configuration), and copy it to `/verdaccio/conf/config.yaml`.

 ## Security